Learned Through My Father

 In summarizing the influence of German and Austrian composers, I look to some data.

 Classical Archives lists 60 composers as “the greats”, of which fourteen, or 23%, are Austrian or German.
-My own list of great or notable composers from these two countries shows twenty-three names (please click on the image for clarity):
+My own list of great or notable composers from these two countries shows twenty-three names:

 To be sure, there were great composers from other countries during the 18th and 19th centuries: Bohemia (Czech Republic), England, Finland, France, Italy, Norway, Russia, Spain, and others.
 But none, in my view, can match the influence the Austrians and Germans had on the development of man’s most sublime art, music.

 I believe my father wanted to learn German, in large part, to read the great writers of the 18th and 19th Centuries in the original.
 These are the names I remember him talking about and quoting from:

 Goethe was a German writer, artist, and politician.
 His body of work includes epic and lyric poetry written in a variety of metres and styles; prose and verse dramas; memoirs; an autobiography; literary and aesthetic criticism; treatises on botany, anatomy, and colour; and four novels.
 In addition, numerous literary and scientific fragments, and over 10,000 letters written by him are extant, as are nearly 3,000 drawings.
 (Source).